 Custom web apps

-When you create custom web apps using ArcGIS Web APIs, you can host them on Amazon Simple Storage Service (S3) or Amazon Elastic Compute Cloud (EC2).
+When you create custom web apps using ArcGIS APIs, you can host them on Amazon Simple Storage Service (S3) or Amazon Elastic Compute Cloud (EC2).

 Host the application on Amazon S3

-If your custom web app is static, it may be easier or less expensive to host it on Amazon S3 instead of an EC2 instance.
+If the custom web app is static, it may be easier or less expensive to host it on Amazon S3 instead of an EC2 instance.
 In S3, you can store sets of files in web-accessible folders, called buckets.
 S3 allows you to designate any bucket as a website.
 Define an index document and a policy stating who can access the site.
 You can then interact with your pages from the bucket as if they were hosted on a traditional web server.

 A benefit of hosting your page in S3 is the potential to use the Amazon CloudFront delivery service.
 CloudFront is a web service that hosts your content on various servers around the world, optimizing your file delivery speed among geographically dispersed users.

 For full information about how to host a website on S3, see the AWS documentation.

 Host the application on a dedicated EC2 instance

 You can launch an EC2 instance for the sole purpose of hosting custom web apps.
-You might take this approach if you cannot host the application on S3 but you want to separate the web app tier from the GIS web service tier.
-In this scenario, you need to make sure that your Amazon security group (or groups) allows the necessary communication between all your instances.
+You can take this approach if you cannot host the application on S3 but you want to separate the web app tier from the GIS web service tier.
+In this scenario, you must make sure that your Amazon security group (or groups) allows the necessary communication between all your instances.